PradeepPatil101/Portfolio/README.md

 • Worked with team to design the database with an E/R diagram and then implement the system

-• Link to E/R Diagram:
+• Link to E/R Diagram: https://github.com/PradeepPatil101/Portfolio/blob/main/Database%20Management%20Systems%20-%20CSC%20540/Design/ER.pdf

+# Medilog

+• The first ever web application I created to learn web development and get in to the CSC program at NCSU